MicrosoftDocs/query-docs/query-languages/m/accessing-data-functions.md

 # Accessing data functions

 ## <a name="__toc360789771"></a>Accessing data

-Functions in this section access data and return table values.
-Most of these functions return a table value that is called a **navigation table**.
-A **navigation table** is a two column table.
-The first column contains the name of an item and the corresponding second column contains the value of that item.
-This shape is primarily used by the Power Query user interface to provide navigation experience over the potentially large hierarchical data returned.
+These functions access data and return table values.
+Most of these functions return a table value that's called a **navigation table**.
+This table is primarily used by the Power Query user interface to provide navigation experience over the potentially large hierarchical data set returned.

 |Function|Description|
 |------------|---------------|